 Expression Connection is a program of the DSCBA Educational Alliance.
 Through this program, we ensure that children who have communication and speech difficulty due to Down syndrome have access to Alternative and Augmentative Communication systems.
 It is our goal to make sure every individual is empowered and has the ability to communicate.
 We offer a lending library of AAC devices, consultations and training presentations.
+To learn more about the program, please see our information guide here.
 To schedule a consultation, please contact Kati Skulski, M.S.
-CCC-SLP at firstname.lastname@example.org.
+CCC-SLP at email@example.com.

 The following presentations have been presented at the DSC:

 AAC Basics: Provides AAC definitions and systems, and identifying when AAC is needed

 AAC Services: Discusses where services can be obtained and the components that guide AAC intervention

 AAC & Literacy Instruction: Presents literacy models and AAC/literacy implementation and programs

 AAC Myths: Identifies common myths and truths about AAC